ncase/anxiety/scenes/act4.md

 `publish("al-shire", ["panic"]);`

 {{if _.TOP_FEAR=="harm"}}
 s: AHHHHH I KNEW IT!
-THEY'RE A DANGEROUS CRAZY PSYCHO!
+THEY'RE A DANGEROUS PANIC-DRIVEN PSYCHO!
 {{/if}}

 {{if _.TOP_FEAR=="alone"}}